CO2-Codes/Scala-IRC-bot/README.md

 ### linkListener
 This listener reacts to messages and actions containing http/https links.
 It attempts to retrieve the <title> tag in html pages and if it can find one, it will send the title to the channel.

-# Known issues
-There appears to be a race condition in the HttpClient where sometimes a Future fails.
-This is hard to debug since adding logging seems to make this not happen anymore.
-The result of this bug is that sometimes a title doesn't come through.